Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 The following do not qualify for this program:

-- Performance for the purpose of the interpretation or analysis of artistic works or productions;
+- Performance as exegesis or as an analysis of a creator’s artistic works or productions;

 - The development of productions resulting from an artistic or creative practice that are not accompanied by problematization leading to the development of new aesthetic, theoretical, methodological, epistemological or technical knowledge.